 The carrying amount of a financial asset is reduced through the use of an allowance account and changes to this allowance account are recognised in profit or loss.
 Subsequent recoveries of amounts previously written off are credited against the allowance account.

-Refer to note 37.6 (Financial risk management) for additional ECL disclosure.
+Refer to note 37.6 for additional ECL disclosure.